Avalon-Meta/scenes-webview-integration/scenes-inegration.md

   4. Inside the community tab create a `WebView` component.

   - Ensure you have microphone and camera access before opening `WebView` component.
 The stage part of the scenes app requires mic and camera permissions.
-Not doing this step will result in `WebView` crashing.
+Not doing this step will result in `WebView` showing abnormal behaviour.
   - Open a webview with `uri` of your community, say `https://x.scenes.social`

   ```